 “…‘we’ is no longer a dirty word.”—Allyson Mitchell

-North Bay felt noticeably cooler on Friday, not because we’ve been in a deep freeze, but because Allyson Mitchell and Deirdre Logue paid a visit to Nipissing University to talk about Toronto’s acclaimed Feminist Art Gallery.
+North Bay felt noticeably cooler on Friday, not because we’ve been in a deep freeze (which is true), but because Allyson Mitchell and Deirdre Logue paid a visit to Nipissing University to talk about Toronto’s acclaimed Feminist Art Gallery.

-“Now we get to say FAG, FAG, FAG all the time,” says Logue.
+“Now we get to say FAG, FAG, FAG all the time,” says Logue, referring to their acronym.
 Reflecting a queer sensibility, their stance—as Mitchell puts it—is, “Why would we want to be a winner in this hierarchy?”
 Logue elaborates on the need for an alternative to an art system favouring straight white men: “As a generation of women in our very late forties…enough is enough.”
 Simply put in their crocheted banners exhibited last May at the Tate Modern, “We can’t compete,” “We won’t compete,” We can’t keep up,” “We won’t keep down.”
 Much like graffiti artists, Logue says, “We’re healing through agitation.”

 As much as the gallery emerged “out of this place of anger” (Mitchell), its co-founders have a cheerfulness about them.
 An example that comes to mind is Logue interjecting with, “Snip, snip” as Mitchell spoke about film censorship.
 It’s a winning combination that seems to have permeated their entire approach to the gallery.
 Logue notes that even the heart-shaped cookie with the FAG acronym on their Facebook profile photo has a tending element.
 The same goes for the pairing of crocheted granny squares and agitated statements at the Tate.
 Mitchell notes, “By using the model of ‘tending towards,’ people don’t try to run away as fast.”
 If anything, people are running towards.